Space Warriors (2013 film): Plot

-The movie begins with a narration by Jimmy who tells his story of why he wants to go into space and be an astronaut.
-In the movie Jimmy Hawkins (Thomas Horn) is a young boy who dreams up becoming an astronaut, just like his father, Andy (Dermot Mulroney).
+Jimmy Hawkins (Thomas Horn) is a young boy who dreams of becoming an astronaut, just like his father, Andy (Dermot Mulroney).
+The movie begins with a narration from Jimmy, telling his story of why he wants to go into space and be an astronaut.
 His dream comes true when he wins a scholarship to Space Camp led by Commander Philips (Danny Glover) given by Col. Roy Manley (Josh Lucas).
 Col. Manley travels around the world recruiting young cadets.
 However, Jimmy's mother, Sally (Mira Sorvino), refuses because of an incident at NASA, when Andy was fired over a big fight.
-So Jimmy fakes a voice recorder to make it sound like his father has let him go to space camp, then lies to his mother that he is going on a fishing trip with Andy.
+Jimmy fakes a voice recorder to make it sound like his father has let him go to space camp, then lies to his mother that he is going on a fishing trip with Andy.

 When he arrives at Space Camp, he becomes a member of Warriors.
-The group includes Rusty (Grayson Russell) the mechanic, Bao Yuen (Michael Zhang) the rocket scientist, Dani (Savannah Jayde) the robotic engineer, Sergi (Nicholas Lobue) the computer wiz, and Lacey Myers (Ryan Simpkins) the pilot.
-Together, they compete against the Titans led by Hunter (Thomas Kasp), the winning team to go up to the space station the following year.
+The group includes Rusty (Grayson Russell) the mechanic, Bao Yuen (Michael Zhang) the rocket scientist, Dani (Savannah Jayde) the robotic engineer, Sergi (Nicholas Lobue) the computer whiz, and Lacey Myers (Ryan Simpkins) the pilot.
+Together, they compete against the Titans, led by Hunter (Thomas Kasp), the winning team to go up to the space station the following year.
 The games are to test their skills.
 During Jimmy's stay at the camp, he speaks with Andy about NASA and Andy reveals that Manley had him fired.
 Despite this, Andy gives Jimmy advice listening to others and learning humility.
 One night, while Jimmy is on a date with Lacey and camping out, Lacey says she knows about his lie.
 Lacey then tells him her secret, that she is actually 14 and lied on her application; she does not become 15 until tomorrow.